This journalist witnessed the rise of ISIS up close—and now he’s telling the story

 12 years and as many deployments later, my husband and I are still married and, indeed, he appears to have made it out of this thing alive.

-Now a journalist for The Atlantic, he spent four years living in Turkey and Syria, interviewing members of the Islamic State, their enablers, and legions of others who were pushing back against ISIS' terror quest for power, embedding with U.S. military units as well as low-level groups of resistance fighters.
+I followed Giglio's career from a distance after that, watching as his byline hopped up to the big leagues and then across the ocean, first to London and then to Istanbul, and then right into the heart of war.Now a journalist for The Atlantic, he spent four years living in Turkey and Syria, interviewing members of the Islamic State, their enablers, and legions of others who were pushing back against ISIS' terror quest for power, embedding with U.S. military units as well as low-level groups of resistance fighters.

 His book is part memoir, part chronicle.
 We see the early movements of ISIS in the form of sources and scoops that grow into defeats and victories.
 He is unflinching in the descriptions but avoids the war-porn tendencies lesser writers find irresistible.
 There are no heroes and no villains, only humans showing up, day after day.
 Characters come and go, lost to war and the swirling chaos of life.
 There are no neat and tidy endings.
 This is news – news never ends.